POLICIES

 ACCESSIBILITY BRACELETS

-Anime NYC provides accessibility bracelets to those with mobility, vision, hearing, or other special, medical, or accessibility needs at our Info Desk at Registration.
+Anime NYC provides accessibility bracelets to those with mobility, vision, hearing, or other special, medical, or accessibility needs at our Info Desk in the Crystal Palace.
 Please see below for the additional access an accessibility bracelet allows.

 BRACELET PICK UP